Assignment 1

 Overview

-For this assignment, you will continue your practice of using a predefined class call FancyDice.
+For this assignment, you will continue your practice of using and modifying the Plant class.

 Code writing and questions

-- Download the zip folder for the dice class.
+- Use the Plant class from the class or download the zip folder for the plant class.

-- Study the code in files dice.py and demo.py.
+- Review the code in files plant.py and demo.py from the lab.
 Run the demo functions in demo.py and familiarize yourself with what they do and how they work.

 Deliverable